 Our recommended mattress for hip pain relief is the Amerisleep AS3 because it offers an even balance of comfort and support and contains HIVE® technology to facilitate proper sleep postures and prevent pain.

 The AS3 is medium in firmness and is comfortable for side and back sleepers, but might be too soft for some stomach sleepers.
-All in all, it contains three layers and a Celliant® cover.
+All in all, it contains three layers and a soft, breathable cover.

 The first layer of the AS3 is 3 inches of pressure-relieving, plant-based Bio-Pur®.
 When you lay on this mattress, this memory foam layer molds to your body to relieve pressure points and prevent future pains.
 Because it’s 3 inches thick it offers plenty of comfort but isn’t so soft that you feel like you’re sinking uncomfortably far into the mattress.

 The second layer of the AS3 is Affinity with HIVE® technology.
-HIVE® has been clinically proven to reduce pressure points up to 49% and offers dynamic support.
 HIVE® is firmer under your feet, midsection, and head to maintain neutral spinal alignment; however, it’s soft under your shoulders and hips to allow for deep compression and pain relief.
 For somebody with hip pain, this technology is ideal.

 The third and final layer of the AS3 is 7 inches of sturdy Bio-Core®, a durable poly-foam.
 Bio-Core® reinforces the two layers above and prevents premature wear and tear.